Lithuania men's national basketball team: 1996 Atlanta Summer Olympics

 In preparation for another Olympic tournament, Lithuania played five games in Australia against the "Australian Boomers", with a team composed mostly of young players as veterans Sabonis, Marčiulionis, and Karnišovas were unable to participate.
 Lithuania lost the entire series, but the experience against Australia would be useful in the future.
 Once they returned to Europe, the Lithuanians played a few games in Spain, losing twice to strong and spirited Croatia and beating twice Africa champions Angola.
 Once Sabonis returned for a friendly with Yugoslavia in Germany, he scored 32 points in Lithuania's win by 86–70.

-The Lithuanian basketball started well its second Olympiad, beating 1992 Olympic vice-champions Croatia - led by Toni Kukoč, Stojko Vranković, and Dino Rađa - 83–81 in a tough match with two overtimes.
+The Lithuanian basketball started well its second Olympiad, beating 1992 Olympic vice-champions Croatia – led by Toni Kukoč, Stojko Vranković, and Dino Rađa – 83–81 in a tough match with two overtimes.
 Exhausted and facing an Argentinian team focused on adversary slowdown, Lithuania lost its second game 61–65.
 Facing the host United States supported by 31,000 spectators, Lithuania suffered the absence of an injured Marciulionis and lesser contributions by Sabonis and Kurtinaitis, and lost 82–104.
 However, wins in the final games against Angola (85–49) and China (116–55) qualified Lithuania at second place.

-The Olympic quarter-final game had Lithuania crushing its third straight adversary against Greece, 99–66.
-The Olympic semi-final match awaited with powerhouse Yugoslavia, undefeated that far and inspiring the Lithuanians to avenge the 1995 EuroBasket final.
+The Olympic quarterfinal game had Lithuania crushing its third straight adversary against Greece, 99–66.
+The Olympic semifinal match awaited with powerhouse Yugoslavia, undefeated that far and inspiring the Lithuanians to avenge the 1995 EuroBasket final.
 They began the game with the lead of 18–9, though Yugoslavians won the quarter 35–31.
 With the five minutes remaining, Lithuanians had the lead of 54–51, then the game tied (58–58); however, during the last three match minutes Lithuanians scored none, losing the game 58–66.
 Another chance of an Olympic final was lost.

 Only the game for the second consecutive bronze remained for the Lithuanian squad, against the Australians who sought their first Olympic medal.
-Lithuanians were exhausted after the tedious semi-final, and the game remained tight, with the lead never getting over 8 points and the score at 73–72 with one minute remaining.
+Lithuanians were exhausted after the tedious semifinal, and the game remained tight, with the lead never getting over 8 points and the score at 73–72 with one minute remaining.
 Still, a three-point shot by Arvydas Sabonis with 30 seconds remaining helped Lithuania retain advantage, eventually triumphing 84–74.
 Sabonis was the driving force of the bronze medal game, neutralizing defender Mark Bradtke on the way to 30 points, 13 rebounds, 3 assists and 5 blocks.
 Another Olympic medal proved Lithuania was among the top basketball countries.
 The game marked the last time Sabonis and Marčiulionis played together, as the latter retired from the national team, and also the final match with head coach Vladas Garastas.
 A generational change was to come.